Lapwing: Evolution

 The fossil record of the Vanellinae is scant and mostly recent in origin; no Neogene lapwings seem to be known.
 On the other hand, it appears as if early in their evolutionary history the plovers, lapwings and dotterels must have been almost one and the same, and they are hard to distinguish osteologically even today.
 Thus, since the Red-kneed Dotterel is so distinct that it might arguably be considered a monotypic subfamily, reliably dating its divergence from a selection of true lapwings and plovers would also give a good idea of charadriid wader evolution altogether.

 A mid-Oligocene – c.28 mya (million years ago) – fossil from Rupelmonde in Belgium has been assigned to Vanellus, but even if the genus were broadly defined, it is entirely unclear if the placement is correct.
 Its age ties in with the appearance of the first seemingly distinct Charadriinae at about the same time, and with the presence of more basal Charadriidae a few million years earlier.
 However, the assignment of fragmentary fossils to Charadriinae or Vanellinae is not easy.
 Thus, it is very likely that the charadriid waders originate around the Eocene-Oligocene boundary – roughly 40–30 mya – but nothing more can be said at present.
 If the Belgian fossil is not a true lapwing, there are actually no Vanellinae fossils known before the Quaternary.

 The Early Oligocene fossil Dolicopterus from Ronzon, France may be such an ancestral member of the Charadriidae or even the Vanellinae, but it has not been studied in recent decades and is in dire need of review.

 Apart from the prehistoric Vanellus, the extinct lapwing genus Viator has been described from fossils.
 Its remains were found in the tar pits of Talara in Peru and it lived in the Late Pleistocene.
 Little is known of this rather large lapwing; it may actually belong in Vanellus.

-The remaining Charadrii are highset and/or chunky birds, even decidedly larger than a lot of the scolopacid waders.
+The remaining Charadrii are highset or chunky birds, larger than many of the scolopacid waders.
 The evolutionary trend regarding the Charadriidae – which make up most of the diversity of the Charadrii – thus runs contrary to Cope's Rule.